St Bartholomew's Primary School Mission Statement:

 What does God say about commitment with attendance and helping each other?

 However, as christians we are taught that church duties are important for our spiritual growth.
-Generally speaking, a person who shows their faith through their actions with love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control, "maybe" showing their belief in God.
+Generally speaking, a person who shows their faith through their actions with love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control, "maybe" outwardly showing their belief in God.
 However, only God knows your heart and true motivation.

-In the Bible, Luke Says this:
+In the Bible, Luke writes this:

 Luke 3:8 "Prove by the way you live that you have repented of your sins and turned to God.
 Don't just say to each other, 'We're safe, for we are descendants of Abraham.'
 That means nothing, for I tell you, God can create children of Abraham from these very stones."